 The Pelt Family, Part 2: We Are Jordyn’s Village

 RaKeesha and Andrew Pelt first came to know Arms Wide through RaKeesha’s sorority sister, who had a good experience with the agency.
-After much prayer and thought, they decided adoption was best for growing their family, so they adopted Cameron in 2020.
+After much prayer and thought, they decided adoption was best for growing their family, so they adopted Cameron in 2020 (read Part 1 of their story here).
 But their journey did not end there!
 Part 2 of their Family Spotlight features how they adopted a second time and created Jordyn’s Village.

 A Change of Plans

-After adopting Cameron in 2020, Andrew and RaKeesha knew they wanted to give him a sibling.
+After adopting Cameron in 2020, Andrew and RaKeesha knew they wanted him to have a sibling.
 What they didn’t know was how quickly that would happen!
 Although their original plan was to wait to adopt another child until after Cameron was older, their plans were upended at an Arms Wide holiday party.

 At the holiday party, Andrew and RaKeesha were sitting down with Cameron when an Arms Wide staff member introduced them to baby Jordyn, who was in foster care at the time with another Arms Wide family.
 RaKeesha felt then and there that she was meant to be Jordyn’s mom.
 After that day, Andrew and RaKeesha started the adoption application process again.